HoussemLahmar/FreeRTOS_STM32/ReadMe.md

 # Overview

-In the following tutorials, I have explored various concepts related to Real-Time Operating Systems (RTOS) and specifically FreeRTOS.
+In the following examples, I have explored various concepts related to Real-Time Operating Systems (RTOS) and specifically FreeRTOS.
 These tutorials are based on practical examples implemented on STM32 microcontrollers.

 ## Introduction